RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_things_up.md

 We can go about this process of creating a single executable file in two ways:
 ##### Method 1
 We can compile the Rust files seperately from the Assembly files.
-Meaning that we will use do the following actions in order :
+Meaning that we will do the following actions in order :
 - Use a stand-alone assembler to assemble the RISCV assembly files and turn them into object code.
 - Compile the RUST files into object code using a RUST_compiler.
 - Combine the all the resultant object files from the above 2 steps using a linker to form a single executable.